 Of course, our guilty secret is that we often opt to do some things that are ill-advised right before bed – both the laptop screen and the glow of the smart phone send signals to our mind that it is still daylight.
 Cut them out, and instead consider meditation, reading a good old fashioned paperback, or knitting.

 Whatever the conditions, try to remain calm and at ease with the fact that it’s your animal programming that’s at fault.
 You can take some comfort from the thought that the problem should subside as you get used to the location.
-Until then, try some of the other sleep techniques in this handy new infographic – and get a good night’s rest ahead of the next adventure.
+Until then, try some of the other sleep techniques like the ferber sleep training in this handy new infographic – and get a good night’s rest ahead of the next adventure.